Blaisorblade/pdbp.github.io/index.md

  - `isZero` is a program description of type `BigInt >--> Boolean`
    - think of `isZero` as a *predicate* (`Boolean`-valued function) that transforms its argument to yield the result `true` if it is equal to `0` and to yield the result`false` otherwise,
- - `one` is a program description of type `BigInt >--> BigInt`
+ - `one` is a program description of type `Z >--> BigInt`
    - think of `one` as a *constant function* that transforms its argument to yield the result `1`,
  - `subtractOne` is a program description of type `BigInt >--> BigInt`
    - think of `subtractOne` as a function that transforms its argument to yield the result obtained by subtracting `1` from it,
  - `multiply` is a program description of type `(BigInt && BigInt) >--> BigInt`
-   - think of `multiply` as a function that transforms its *two* arguments to yield the result obtained by multiplying them.
+   - think of `multiply` as a function that transforms its arguments to yield the result obtained by multiplying them.

 Note that